mfreisl/mfreisl/README.md

 <br>
 <a href="https://github.com/marikhomeriki/product_review_analysis">- Sentiment Analysis of yelp and Trustpilot reviews using NLP</a>
 <br>
-<a href="https://github.com/mfreisl/Trading-Bot_v1">- Trading Bot for Stocks using Alpaca Finance by scanning market conditions on a daily basis</a>
+<a href="https://github.com/mfreisl/Trading-Bot_v1">- Trading Bot for Stocks using Alpaca Finance by scanning market conditions</a>
 <br>
 <a href=""></a>
 <br>